 The electric guitar is easier to play, because it is easier to setup the guitar, the strings are closer to the frets, and the player does not need to press the strings as hard.
 However, although they are easier for beginners to play, some of the different knobs and features can take time to learn.

-A decent acoustic guitar will cost around $150, while an electric guitar will cost double that, including the cables, amplifier, etc.
+A decent acoustic guitar will cost around $150, while an electric guitar will cost double that, including the cables, amplifier, etc. The best-selling guitars on Amazon range in cost from $40 to $200.

 Both types of guitar should be kept away from extreme heat, cold or moisture and protected from cleaning solutions or sharp objects that could scratch or dent it.
 Keeping the instrument in a case can help with this.
 Old guitar strings need to be replaced when the sound becomes dull, and at this time, the frets and fretboard should also be cleaned.
 Both types of guitar also need frequent tuning.
 Acoustic guitars benefit from guitar humidifiers, which go between the strings and prevent the wood from drying out.
 However, electric guitar maintenance also includes adjusting the pickups with a screwdriver, and taking care of the amp.